SichangHe/fmtm/README.md

 # ForMaT Markdown

 A diff-friendly Markdown formatter that breaks lines on sensible punctuations and words to fit a line width.
-FMTM is FMTT's cousin.

 This is more useful to use with
 Git than formatters like Prettier because the formatting is more consistent,